zero-os/0-templates/CONTRIBUTING.md

 ## Documentation
 Every new template should be accompanied by a README.md explaining the different fields of the schema, the available actions and any other information that might help the user.
-The documentation should also include blueprints and zrobot examples.
+The documentation should also include the following examples:

+    1. Usage example via the 0-robot DSL

+    2. Usage example via the 0-robot CLI

 Please use other documentation as a reference.